-Do you have a layover or only one day to spend in Chicago?
-If you have 24 hours in Chicago or less, I have put together the perfect itinerary to make the most of your short visit to my hometown.
+Do you have a layover or only 1 day to spend in Chicago?
+If you have 24 hours in Chicago or less, I have put together the perfect one day in Chicago itinerary for 2024 to make the most of your short visit to my hometown.
 It is a fairly busy itinerary for a day so feel free to skip a few things if you prefer to explore Chicago at a slower pace.

 1) Visit the Skydeck at Willis Tower

 The Skydeck at Willis Tower (formerly known as the Sears Tower and what locals still call it) is the most well known of Chicago’s two tall skyscrapers with public observatories.
 The Willis Tower used to be the tallest building in the world from 1974 until 1998.
 Lines for the Skydeck can be very long so I recommend visiting in the morning as soon as it opens to avoid the crowds.
 You can also pay extra for fastpass admission to skip the line or early bird admission (during the weekend only) to enter before it opens to the public.
 If you are not scared of heights, you can stand on the Ledge which has glass floor balconies that extend over 4 feet from the Skydeck.